ayushdixit1-av/spotify-discord-bot/README.md

 Features
 Song Suggestions: Get Spotify song suggestions by name using a slash command.

-Interactive Play Music: Search for music, get suggestions, and select a song to play in a Discord voice channel using a slash command.
+Play Music: Play music in a Discord voice channel by providing a song name, Spotify track URL, or YouTube URL.

 Stop Music: Stop currently playing music and disconnect the bot using a slash command.